TahsinTushita/vuejs/README.md

 - There's a folder named router that consists of an **index.js** file.
 This file contains all the routes for the project.
 The **path** property is not case-sensitive.
 - The routes are also defined in the **App.vue** file with **<router-link>** tag.
 For better maintainability, the routes should be declared using their **name** attributes.
 - All the pages that have a routing link should be inside the **views** folder while the reusable components that are not page specific should be inside the **components** folder.
 The components that work on the same page should be inside separate folders for readability.
+- If we don't select the Router option when creating the app, we can also set up the router ourselves by installing the **vue-router** package.

 #### Route parameter